University of Leicester

 Research

-My current research contributes mainly to the following themes:
+The core of my current research is in service-oriented modelling and contributes mainly to the following themes:

 • Algebraic and Categorical Structures and Methods: Algebraic specification; Calculi and models of concurrent, distributed, mobile, and context-aware computing; General systems theory; Semantics of conceptual modelling methods and techniques; Validation and verification.